deansher/Cy/README.md

 - Development-mode capture and playback of component and function inputs and outputs.
 - Built-in tracing and debugging integrated with API contracts.

-The medium-term goal of Staque (but if I do all the development myself, this will be around 2015) is to be a high-productivity environment for building simple viral social applications that run in HTML/JavaScript environments (both desktop and mobile).
+The medium-term goal of Cy (but if I do all the development myself, this will be around 2015) is to be a high-productivity environment for building simple viral social applications that run in HTML/JavaScript environments (both desktop and mobile).

-The longer-term goal of Staque is to be a fun and insanely-high-productivity environment for general programming.
+The longer-term goal of Cy is to be a fun and insanely-high-productivity environment for general programming.

 In the ultra-long-term, this is an AI project.
 That is so far in the future that there's no reason